BOOKS BY GS

 ACTS OF COMPLICITY

 Five journalists sit at a round table cobbling their newspaper together.
 Portland Now & Then is an eclectic weekly that publishes anything of interest to these iconoclastic individuals from flash fiction to formal essays.
 Consensus is hard to come by.
 Each of the five sections of the book features one of the essential journalistic questions: who, what, where, when, why.
 The questions evoke a theme for each section; and a style is used to reflect the theme.
 Jack Korzeniowski , nicknamed Owl for obvious reasons, is the odd man out.
 His story becomes a focal point of dissension.
 His life, already tenuous since the separation with his wife, follows the fate of his story as it heads for the rejection like a red headed step child.
-2025

 THE RUCKUS OF BIRDS takes place in but a moment of time.
 Six minutes, to be precise; but whether minutes or hours or days or years, time is not relevant.
 The place as well is vague.
 The main character remains nameless.
 'He' stands under an eave of his house watching rain fall.
 He watches the rain and the birds as they flitter and feed.
 His thoughts, like the birds, come and go, one feeding on another, going and coming.
 He is a science teacher at a rural university.
 It is spring break, the middle of the term.
 Birds are his specialty and his delight.
-2024

 2024

-BHCR follows Lewis and Clark and the Corps of Discovery down the Columbia River from Wallula Gap to the mouth at Astoria.
-That this work is brief rests on two factors: The first is that it is obviously short.
-This is not the definitive history of the river.
-The second point is that not all of the river is described.
-Lewis and Clark joined the Columbia at its confluence with the Snake at Walla Walla; and this account follows their journey from Sacagawea Point to its contentious meeting with the Pacific Ocean.
+A BRIEF HISTORY OF THE COLUMBIA RIVER follows Lewis and Clark and the Corps of Discovery down the Columbia River from Wallula Gap to the mouth at Astoria.
+Lewis and Clark joined the Columbia at its confluence with the Snake River; and this account follows their journey from Sacagawea Point near present day Walla Walla to its contentious meeting with the Pacific Ocean.
 The intention is to compare and contrast the Columbia of Lewis and Clark with the river as it is now.
 The journals of the two leaders are quoted in each chapter to give a glimpse of what they saw and thought.
 Old black and white photographs taken before the dams add some visual reference.

 2022